Review Analysis Conclusion

 Line-based tests can show a faint positive in early days, which is valid but easy to miss.
 Digital readouts remove that uncertainty by displaying a clear result, and some models add a countdown indicator so you know when the reading is ready.
 If you have ever second-guessed a faint line, a digital test is worth the premium.
 If you are comfortable reading lines and want more tests for the money, strips or sticks are the practical choice.

-Pack Size and current Amazon listing detail Per Test
+Pack Size and cost per Test

 Comfort and Ease of Use